Its-Alex/flatsharing/README.md

 ## Environments variables

-All services have some environments variables to change some dynamics values.
+All services have some environments variables to change some dynamics values (usefull to setup and scale).

 All variables for all services all listed in [`docker-compose.yml`](/docker-compose.yml)

 ## Get started